shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/03-deploying-applications/additions.md

 These core Kubernetes manifests ensure your application can be properly deployed, accessed, and managed within the CIRRUS environment.

-If you already have a containerized version of your application and want to deploy it on CIRRUS, we recommend starting by **[TODO: Add link to submitting a ticket]**.
+If you already have a containerized version of your application and want to deploy it on CIRRUS, we recommend starting by [submit a ticket](../02-interact-with-cirrus-team/create-tickets.md).
 A CIRRUS team member will assist in configuring and validating your deployment.

 ### Unique Helm Values